epi2me-labs/wf-human-variation/README.md

 tar -xzvf demo_data.tar.gz
 ```

-The basecalling, SNP, SV, and 5mC aggregation workflows are all independent and can be
+The basecalling, SNP, SV, 5mC aggregation and CNV workflows are all independent and can be
 run in isolation or together using options to activate them.

 The SNP and SV workflows can be run with the demonstration data using: